bytefish/bytefish.de/pages/notes.md

 [TOC]

+## 2025-06-21: Starting with flink-jam ##

+So...
+Another week went by, but I finally had some time to look into my project idea.

+First of all I gave it the catchy name `flink-jam`.
+In the past week I have read some articles on my smartphone on how to import OSM data and query it.
+Today I was allowed to sit in front of the screen, and I was able to download and import the OSM data.

+It didn't went as smooth as I had expected, because the initial queries had been super slow.
+A query was missing and the queries on my data have been extremly slow.
+But after some playing around with the query planner and indices, I got it to work just fine.

 ## 2025-06-14: Formulation a Project Idea ##

 I think I have come up with an idea to play around with. 🥹 I’ll call it “Traffic Congestion Detection” for lack of a cool name.